Loda man charged with purse snatching, meth possession

-URBANA - A Loda man who allegedly had methamphetamine in his vehicle Wednesday after being detained for a purse snatching has been charged with several felonies.
+URBANA — A Loda man who allegedly had methamphetamine in his vehicle Wednesday after being detained in a purse-snatching has been charged with several felonies.

 A Champaign police report said officers were called to Target, 2102 N. Prospect Ave., C, about 6:10 p.m. after a Champaign woman reported her purse was stolen from her truck as she returned her shopping cart to a corral.